marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 - **Right-Skewed Nature for Female GNI per Capita 2020:** The mean is still higher than the median, reflecting a right-skewed distribution, and the distribution extends to even higher values up to 70K.

+> [!IMPORTANT]
-- **Imputation Method:** Given the right skewness observed across all selected years, using the **median** for imputation is a suitable choice.
+> - **Imputation Method:** Given the right skewness observed across all selected years, using the **median** for imputation is a suitable choice.
 The median is less influenced by high-value outliers, providing a more robust central tendency measure for handling missing values.

 **4. Addressing the null values in the [GNI_PC_M] fields.**